midoBB/Readeck/README.md

 ## Under the hood

-Readeck was born out of frustration (and covid lockdown) from the tools that don't let you have a full archive of the content you save.
+Readeck was born out of frustration (and COVID lock-downs) from the tools that don't save everything related to the saved content, primarily images.
 This key principle guided every step of Readeck development.

 ### The ZIP file

 Every bookmark is stored in a single, immutable, ZIP file.
-Parts of this file (HTML content, images, etc.) are served directly by the application or converted to a web page or an ebook when needed.
+Parts of this file (HTML content, images, etc.) are served directly by the application or converted to a web page or an e-book when needed.

 ### A simple database

 Readeck has a very simple database schema with a few tables and uses a lot of JSON fields when appropriate.
-The recommended database engine is SQLite for an installation of a few users.
-It's very likely you'll hit other botllenecks before you encounter database related performance.
+The recommended database engine is SQLite for an installation with a few users.

+### A simple stack

+Unlike many modern web applications, Readeck is not a single page application built on top of an API.
+There's not even a separate worker process.

+Readeck is written in [Go](https://go.dev/) and all its content is rendered server side with some interactivity brought by [Stimulus](https://stimulus.hotwired.dev/) and [Turbo](https://turbo.hotwired.dev/).

+This proved to be a great combination when performance really matters.

+## License

+Readeck is distributed under the terms of the [GNU Affero General Public License v3.0](https://www.gnu.org/licenses/agpl-3.0.html).
+Here's a short summary of the license conditions:

+- Permissions
+  - **Commercial use** \
+      The licensed material and derivatives may be used for commercial purposes.
+  - **Distribution** \
+      The licensed material may be distributed.
+  - **Modification** \
+      The licensed material may be modified.
+  - **Patent use** \
+      This license provides an express grant of patent rights from contributors.
+  - **Private use** \
+      The licensed material may be used and modified in private.
+- Conditions
+  - **Disclose source** \
+    Source code must be made available when the licensed material is distributed.
+  - **License and copyright notice** \
+    A copy of the license and copyright notice must be included with the licensed material.
+  - **Network use is distribution** \
+    Users who interact with the licensed material via network are given the right to receive a copy of the source code.
+  - **Same license** \
+    Modifications must be released under the same license when distributing the licensed material.
+In some cases a similar or related license may be used.
+  - **State changes** \
+    Changes made to the licensed material must be documented.
+- Limitations
+  - **Liability** \
+    This license includes a limitation of liability.
+  - **Warranty** \
+    This license explicitly states that it does NOT provide any warranty.